 Drink Local at Marlin & Barrel Distillery.
 Free tastings of their delicious house-crafted locally sourced spirits are served here.
 This small batch maker of Vodka, Rum, Bourbon and Whiskey is very special, akin to City Gates and St Augustine Distilleries just an hour away.
 Our pourer Shannon was fun and so knowledgeable about their craft!
 On 8th Street South, you’ll find their tasting room and production facility.
 Be prepared to love the Apple Spiced Rum, or the smoked-pepper infused Vodka depending upon your mood and food!

 Eat Amelia!
 Fernandina is known for its fresh local seafood, so you must dive in.
 In fact they host an annual Shrimp Fest every May.
 Be “shore” to taste your way around the eclectic restaurants in Fernandina and Amelia, indulge in indigenous oysters, shrimp, freshly-caught grouper, snapper, halibut, flounder, served with southern flair and spice.
-See our faves below!
+Visit during the annual Isle of Eight Flags Shrimp Fest in May for a fun festival and boat parade!
+See our Fernandina dining faves below!

 Where to Dine on Amelia